b3-exmo/b3-exmo.github.io/docs/Prophets/Restoration.md

 I recognize the risk in bringing this up, but the idea of "make America great again" comes to mind.
 When was it great?
 What made it great?
 How will we know it has been restored to its state of greatness?
 Had no other political movement before 2016 thought of a nonspecific past when things were "great"?
 Does the timeframe we think of as "great" look back on another time that they thought qualified as "great"?
 Are we nostalgic for the times when seven-year-olds were sweeping chimneys and dying of scarlet fever?
 No?
 Then what is the nostalgia pointing to?
 Did America peak in 1969 when we declared ourselves rulers of outer space by moving the goalposts on Russia?

-In the same way, I'd expect that if the modern LDS church is a restoration of what Jesus (allegedly) set up, we'd see a lot more parallels than what I recall:
+In the same way, I'd expect that if the modern LDS church is a restoration of what Jesus (allegedly) set up, we'd see a lot more parallels than:

 - 12 followers who might be called apostles
 - Should get baptized